Check out the most recent blog post: Acid and Cancer

 Curcumin's anticancer actions are multifaceted and offer hope in the fight against cancer.
 One of its most significant properties is its ability to target cancer cells while sparing healthy cells, making it a highly desirable and less invasive form of cancer therapy.
 Curcumin interferes with various molecular pathways involved in cancer progression, inhibits the growth of tumor cells, and can even enhance the effectiveness of chemotherapy and radiation therapy, giving us hope for more effective cancer treatments.
 Additionally, its anti-inflammatory and antioxidant properties may help reduce some of the side effects associated with conventional cancer treatments.

-Curcumin Absorption Challenges and Solutions
+Curcumin Absorption Challenges

 Despite its promising benefits, curcumin's poor bioavailability (its ability to be absorbed and utilized by the body) has been a significant hurdle.
 Curcumin is not easily absorbed by the body and is rapidly broken down and eliminated.
 However, research has found that cooking with an oil can help increase curcumin's absorption because it is fat-soluble.
 Incorporating black pepper, containing piperine, with food or supplements can further enhance absorption.